Interstitial Lung Disease Treatment in Pittsburgh

 The Lung Institute is coming to PA

 So how does the process work?
 The minimally invasive outpatient procedure typically takes three days.
-The stem cells are extracted from the patient’s blood, fat or bone marrow, treated, and then reintroduced into the body.
-Stem cells naturally act as our body’s system to promote healing, so by reintroducing them into the body directly into the areas that need it, we’re essentially speeding up the body’s natural healing process.
-When we use stem cells from our own bodies, we also eliminate the possibility of the body rejecting the stem cells.
+The cells are extracted from the patient’s blood, fat or bone marrow, treated, and then reintroduced into the body.
+Cells naturally act as our body’s system to promote healing, so by reintroducing them into the body directly into the areas that need it, we’re essentially speeding up the body’s natural healing process.
+When we use cells from our own bodies, we also eliminate the possibility of the body rejecting the cells.